phadej/relaxed-json/README.md

   - `reviver`: you could still pass a reviver
   - `relaxed`: use relaxed version of JSON (default: true)
   - `warnings`: use relaxed JSON own parser, supports better error messages (default: false).
+  - `duplicate`: fail if there are duplicate keys in objects